 “The what?”
 I asked.

 The Idaho Smoke and Fire 400 is a self supported bikepacking race that takes place every September.
 I ended up seeing about 25 riders that day.
-It was sort of exciting, because I had only met about three other bikepackers since beginning the Wild West Route.
+It was sort of exciting, because I had only met about three other bikepackers since beginning the Western Wildlands Route.
 I chatted with quite a few of them – some looking disoriented and sleep deprived, but still having a great time.
 It made me happy to be in such a large community of cyclists, which is something I am definitely missing in my home life.
 I really got to experience the depth of the field – from the leaders at the front, to those chilling at the back.
 I met two guys who said they started each morning of the ride with a bloody mary and were in no rush.
 Apparently the winner of the race completed the 640km-ish course in an astounding 48 hours!

 That same night I met two guys doing a section of the WWR on a fat bike and a plus bike.
 They both joined me at camp.
 Around 10pm, a woman from Boise, Idaho racing the Smoke and Fire also joined us.
 All three were traveling ultralight and sleep in bivy sacs.
 It was great to have the company.

 After the beautiful ride through the Sawtooth Valley, I passed by the mountain bike hub of Galena Lodge on my way to Ketchum and Hailey, ID.

 Beyond Hailey, the stands of trees started to disappear and the landscape became even drier and more wide open.
 Golden coloured grasslands and sagebrush dominated.
 These were the vast “wild west” type vistas I had envisioned.